-2016 Honda Pilot vs. Ford Explorer
+Honda Pilot vs Ford Explorer

-In terms of choosing the right SUV, there are three things every driver is looking for: cargo space, top-notch performance, and a premium infotainment system.
+In terms of choosing the right SUV, there are three things every driver is looking for: Cargo space, top-notch performance, and a premium infotainment system.

 Interior Features of the Honda Pilot vs. Ford Explorer

 When talking about space, every inch counts.
 That one inch could mean the difference between sitting comfortably in your new SUV and having your head pushed against the ceiling.
-The 2016 Honda Pilot balances interior volume and vehicle size to give drivers plenty of cargo room without feeling like you’re driving a small bus.
+The Honda Pilot balances interior volume and vehicle size to give drivers plenty of cargo room without feeling like you’re driving a small bus.

-Honda Pilot vs. Ford Explorer Performance Specs
+Honda Pilot vs Ford Explorer Performance Specs

-The 2016 Honda Pilot comes standard with a potent V6 engine capable of dishing out 280 horsepower and 262 lb-ft of torque.
-Plus a standard Eco Assist System helps you drive more efficiently.
+The 2020 Honda Pilot comes standard with a potent V6 engine capable of dishing out 262 lb-ft of torque.
+Plus, a standard Eco Assist™ System helps you drive more efficiently.

-The 2016 Ford Explorer also comes standard with a V6 engine, but providing just 255 lb-ft of torque, drivers could notice a difference in power compared to the Honda Pilot.
+The Ford Explorer also comes standard with a V6 engine, but providing just 255 lb-ft of torque, drivers could notice a difference in power compared to the Honda Pilot.

-2016 Honda Pilot and Ford Explorer Infotainment Systems
+Honda Pilot and Ford Explorer Infotainment Systems

-Although the available 8-inch display in the 2016 Honda Pilot adds a suite of incredible features, the standard 5-inch color LCD screen is still remarkably powerful.
-Combined with a seven-speaker audio system, you’ll be able to plug in your music device via the USB port, stream music wirelessly using Bluetooth® technology, as well as enjoy Bluetooth® HandsFreeLink for making and receiving phone calls.
+Although the available 8-inch display in the Honda Pilot adds a suite of incredible features, the standard 5-inch color LCD screen is still remarkably powerful.
+Combined with a 7-speaker audio system, you’ll be able to plug in your music device via the USB port, stream music wirelessly using Bluetooth® technology, as well as enjoy Bluetooth® HandsFreeLink for making and receiving phone calls.